mrismanaziz/Reforestation/README.md

-## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.